electron/electron/docs/api/browser-window.md

   * `tabbingIdentifier` String (optional) - Tab group name, allows opening the window as a native tab on macOS 10.12+.
 Windows with the same tabbing identifier will be grouped together.
+  * `customWindowButtons` Boolean (optional) - Draw custom close, minimize, and full screen buttons on macOS frameless windows.
+These buttons will not display unless hovered over in the top left of the window.
+These custom buttons prevent issues with mouse events that occur with the standard window toolbar buttons. **Note:** This option is currently experimental.
   * `webPreferences` Object (optional) - Settings of web page's features.
     * `devTools` Boolean (optional) - Whether to enable DevTools.
 If it is set to `false`, can not use `BrowserWindow.webContents.openDevTools()` to open DevTools.
 Default is `true`.
     * `nodeIntegration` Boolean (optional) - Whether node integration is enabled.
 Default